Yes, Lindsay Lohan Is Getting Her Own Reality Show On 'MTV'

 Lohan reportedly has done a lot more than just lend her name to the club in Mykonos, choosing many of the details down to the nightly playlists.
 Lindsay Lohan has had a long, strange trip to end up running a club named for her in Greece.
 Mykonos is the second club location she has started, the first one being in Athens.

 After opening the club in Athens, Lohan had said she wanted to open other clubs in Istanbul and New York (where she was born).
 But before she arrived on the Greek club scene, she had been in London where she had some legal dealings with a former landlord.
-According to friends she arrived in Greece with nothing.
+According to friends, she arrived in Greece with nothing.

 “Lindsay is in an absolute mess.
 She has blown virtually all her money and has basically resigned herself to being declared bankrupt.
 The whole situation is incredibly tragic, and for Lindsay, this is an astonishing fall from grace.”